14sammie41/samantha-spencer/README.md

 Ensure to credit any solutions found through other developers or sites.

 *Found that the cards added from Bootstrap on my index.html page were overlapping when on an xl screen size.
 After doing some comparisons against my code for the Boardwalk-games project and browsing the documentation from Bootstrap i realised there was a style of max-width: 18rem; that had been added to the HTML.
 When removed the cards stopped overlapping and responded better on xl screens.
+*Found that the padding on the navbar was creating a banner effect on top and bottom in the wrong colour.
+Attempted initially to fix it by re-writing the HTML for the navbar ensuring i hadn't missed anything, this did not work.
+Then i looked on Chrome DevTools to make sure there weren't any pieces of CSS over-riding my CSS, confirmed there wasn't and finally looked at the bottom of Chrome DevTools to find there was basic padding of 8px on top and bottom.
+Adjusted the padding on CSS to 0 with my own styles.

 ## Source for images and text